7 Steps to a Corporate Hackathon Your Team Will Love (and Learn From)

-An intensive, software-centric ideation, prototyping and presentation challenge on known or unknown problems or opportunities.
+An intensive, software-centric ideation, prototyping and presentation competition on known or unknown problems or opportunities.

 → Check also: Building an MVP: How to define the first instance of your product

-Having a clear definition of your hackathon event (style, processes, objectives, awards) is key for its success.
-The major attributes defining your hackathon are:
+Start with a clear definition of your hackathon event (style, processes, objectives, awards) - this is key for its success.
+Clear definition enables effective hackathon planning, communication and execution.
+The major attributes and decision points defining a hackathon are:

 Date, duration, lead time, and venues.
 Especially the lead-time is important in order to allow participants to get prepared by discussing ideas, teams, and collaboration scenarios.
 Depending on the case and the size of the corporation/ involved team, there should be a lead time of a few weeks.